-How did the comic start?-

 -Where is the comic page?-

-Maybe I'll bring it up on twitter, however I admit I'm somewhat adverse to announcements.
-It's safe to assume I'll post it in the following week, especially if it hits Wednesday.
+Maybe I'll bring it up on twitter, however I may be adverse to annoucements.
+It's safe to assume I'll post it in the following week.
+If not, I'm probably caught up with stuff and will resume soon.

-Unless I go through some deep revelation, I have a close attachment to this story and I intend to have this project completed, even if it will take a long time with breaks here and there.
+Unless I go through some deep revelation, I have a close attachment to this story and I intend to have this project completed, even if it will take a long time with breaks.

 -Where do you post the comic?-